PabloEfrei/cloud-and-big-data-architectures-project/README.md

 Therefore the policy would need to include a statement that either allows or denies the "ec2:TerminateInstances" action and specifies the appropriate conditions or resources.
 Without such information, it is not possible to determine if terminating an "m3.xlarge" instance is allowed or not.

-## Big Data - Data Visualization with AWS Quicksight
+## Task 4 - Big Data - Data Visualization with AWS Quicksight

 ### Complete Dashboard